Death Race 2000: Remake series

 Paul W. S. Anderson directed a remake entitled Death Race, which was released August 22, 2008, starring Jason Statham.
 The remake began production in late August 2007.
 Besides Statham, this new version also stars Ian McShane, Joan Allen, and Tyrese Gibson.
 It also includes a cameo (by voice-over) of David Carradine, reprising his role of Frankenstein.
 Two direct-to-DVD prequels, titled Death Race 2 (2010) and Death Race 3: Inferno (2013), starring Luke Goss, Tanit Phoenix, Danny Trejo and Ving Rhames, and a direct-to-DVD sequel, titled Death Race: Beyond Anarchy (2018), were also produced.

+Sequel

-Roger Corman was inspired to do his own remake when someone noted the similarities that the Hunger Games franchise had to the original movie.
+Roger Corman was inspired to do his own sequel when someone noted the similarities that the Hunger Games franchise had to the original movie.
 Death Race 2050, was released in early 2017.

 Other media

 Video games

 The Carmageddon video game series borrows heavily from the plot, characters and car designs from the film Death Race 2000.
 The original game was supposed to be a game based on the comic series in the 1990s, but the plans were later changed.